Florestan-Eusebius/Florestan-Eusebius.github.io/_posts/2022-04-09-connectitons_in_physics.md

 mathjax: true
 ---

 Modern differential geometry provides a unified picture for different aspects of physics.
-In this blog article I would like to introduce three kinds of fields relating to connection on a fibre bundle, namely gauge field, general relativity and theory of quantum Hall effect.
+In this blog article I would like to introduce three kinds of physical subjects relating to connection on a fibre bundle, namely gauge field, general relativity and theory of quantum Hall effect.
+The 'gauge field' part is among the appendices of my undergraduate thesis.

 <!--more-->